 Legg also works as an image inspector for Getty Images (owner of iStock) and stresses the importance of learning the ins and outs of your camera so you can take technically-correct images.

 While the application process for the bigger microstock photography sites like iStock or Shutterstock can be more difficult, Snow suggests getting started with one of the hundreds of other microstock sites.
-“Don’t feel dejected if you are rejected by the first site you applyphoto sales by the end of 2007.
-But, he is quick to add, times have changed and someone entering the industry now may to.”
+“Don’t feel dejected if you are rejected by the first site you apply to.”